Our vision and values are at the core of everything we do.

 - All children follow the school values which form the basis of behaviour expectations.
 These are reinforced regularly throughout the day.
 Children are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authority, eg fire service help reinforce this message.

-- To encourage and promote good behaviour, attitude and work we have a whole school 'Golden Ticket' reward system.
-Children are awarded a Golden Ticket for demonstrating expected behaviour at any point during the school day, but more especially during the break times.
-We acknowledge examples of expected behaviour through verbal praise and awards at our Monday and Friday assemblies.
+- To encourage and promote good behaviour, attitude and work we have a whole school 'Thank you' sticker system.
+Children are awarded a sticker for demonstrating expected behaviour at any point during the school day, but more especially during the break times.
+We acknowledge examples of expected behaviour through verbal praise and awards at our Friday assemblies.

 - Children are actively encouraged to make choices at our school, knowing that they are in a safe and supportive environment.

 - Children are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety lessons.

 - Children are given the freedom to make choices, e.g. signing up for extra-curricular clubs